takipi-field/overops-tile/README.md

   cf target -o my-org -s my-space
   ```

-* Use the [Java Buildpack](https://github.com/cloudfoundry/java-buildpack) or the [Java Offline Buildpack](https://docs.pivotal.io/pivotalcf/2-6/buildpacks/java/index.html) for your app.
+* Use the [Java Buildpack](https://github.com/cloudfoundry/java-buildpack) for your app.
 The Java Buildpack contains the [Takipi Agent Framework](https://github.com/cloudfoundry/java-buildpack/blob/master/docs/framework-takipi_agent.md).
 Apply the tag `takipi` to enable the Agent.

 ## Installing the Tile